wp-plugins/jquery-archive-list-widget/readme.txt

 Yes, only write [jQuery Archive List] anywhere inside a post or page's contest and it will be replaced for the archive list when rendering the content.
 You can add the following parameters to change its behavior:

 1. showcount ( boolean ): Select if you want to show the count post inside that month/year.
 1. showpost ( boolean ): Show post's titles under months.
-1. expandcurrent (boolean): Expand current year.
+1. expand ("none", "never", "expand"): Never expand by default, current year only and always expand.
 1. month_format ("short", "full", "number"): The format of the date.
+1. ex_sym: the expansion symbol.
+1. con_sym: the collapse symbol.
+1. only_sym_link: only expand/collapse when clicking the bullet.
+1. fx_in ("", "slideDown", "fadeIn"): the jQuery effect to implement.

+So for example, [jQuery Archive List month_format=number showpost=1 showcount=1 ex_sym=+ con_sym=- fx_in=fadeIn] will show a widget with months as numbers, show posts under months and their count, the simbols are + and - and the effect is fadeIn.
+You can check source code for more information.

 = How I contribute to this plugin? =

 By using it, recommending it to other users, giving it 5 starts at plugin's wordpress page, suggesting features or coding new features and finally by DONATING using plugin's website's donate link.

 = How can i add multiples instances? =

-Since 1.1 there's a trick to do it, just add a new Text widget only with  [jQuery Archive List] as content (without quotes) then when looking the site it will have a new copy of the widget.
+Since 2.0 you can add as many instances as you want, but there's another way to do it, just add a new Text widget only with the shortcode [jQuery Archive List] then it will have a new copy of the widget.

 = Can I have different instances with different configuration? =

-Currently there's partial support for this, you can add parameters to the shortcode to make different behaviors.
-For example: [jQuery Archive List showcount=no showpost=no expandcurrent=no month_format="short" ] will create a instance without showing the post's count, no post under months, current year is not expanded and date's format is short.
-Support for the rest of option will come in future versions.

-= Why does it need write permission on the plugin's folder? =

-It only needs for this plugin's folder, because it creates a separted JS file after configuration is saved, this improve performance on browsers by caching or minifying it (using other plugins)
+Since 2.0 it's possible.
+Each instance has its own configuration.
+Shortcode widgets are controlled by shortcode attributes.

 == Screenshots ==